 Monterrey earned a comprehensive 4-0 victory against Monarcas Morelia in the second leg of their semifinal series to put the Rayados into the Gran Final with a 5-0 aggregate win.

 It didn’t take the Rayados long to add to their aggregate lead, with Monterrey making it 1-0 (2-0) in just the 9th minute.
 Hugo González sent a long clearance to Rogelio Funes Mori, who let the ball bounce and then sent his volleyed shot past Sebastián Sosa.

-Tigres UANL beat Tijuana 0-2 in the second leg of their semifinal series to give the universitarios the 4-0 aggregate victory and a spot in the Clausura 2017 Gran Final.
+Tigres UANL earned a 3-0 win against nine-man América in the second leg of their semifinal series to put the universitarios into the Gran Final with a 4-0 aggregate win.
+This will be Tigres’ third straight appearance in the final.

-Tigres UANL continued their winning ways in the Clausura 2017 playoffs with a 2-0 victory against Tijuana in the first leg of their semifinal series.
+A controversial penalty kick gave Tigres UANL a 0-1 away win against América in the first leg of their semifinal series.

 The visiting universitarios put the pressure on from the start, with André-Pierre Gignac forcing a good save out of Agustín Marchesín in the third minute.
 Marchesín was then called into action against Eduardo Vargas, with the keeper making a fingertip save to keep Tigres off the board in the 12th minute.

 The quarterfinals wrapped up this Sunday with all four higher seeds advancing.
 Monterrey, the superlíder, was the only team to win their quarterfinal series outright, with Tigres UANL, América, and Monarcas Morelia all needing tiebreakers to advance after aggregate draws.

 Those four teams will now face off in the semifinals this week, with the first legs in midweek and the return legs over the weekend.
 Tigres and América will play Wednesday and Saturday, with Monterrey and Morelia playing Thursday and Sunday.